-They can increase ROI and customer satisfaction when used in customer support delivered by conversational messaging instead of voice calls.
+Chatbot can increase ROI and customer satisfaction when used in customer support delivered by conversational messaging instead of voice calls.
 Customers type questions over chat and the bots add value by understanding natural language questions and answering the easy questions immediately.

-They massively increase the convenience or ease of use in doing some tasks such as playing songs on Spotify or Youtube, or buying generic products.
+They can massively increase the convenience or ease of use in doing some tasks such as playing songs on Spotify or Youtube, or buying generic products.
 Alexa and Google Home fall into this category.
 Just say “Buy more toothpaste” to Alexa and toothpaste will arrive at your door in a few hours time.

 The challenges are clear, but what do they mean for the future of bots?
 Are we going to have to wait for bots to be more intelligent before they can be really useful?
 Or does it mean something else?

 In my view, it means something else.
 Soon bots are going to become more operational rather than more conversational.

 To understand this we need a simple framework of bot evolution.
 The idea is that bots are going to progress through a number of stages which I have named Imitation, Operation and Integration.

 Of course in reality, such stages or transitions are not as neat as I’m suggesting here, but the trend is the important point.